chef/chef/docs/dev/design_documents/resource_guard_interpreters.md

 nudged toward it (often by Microsoft itself), it was asking a lot for Chef users to know how to use legacy `cmd.exe` to accomplish tasks.
 Most likely, users of `powershell_script` would choose to run powershell.exe in the `not_if` and `only_if` blocks.
-Since that was the common case for `powersell_script` users, the guards should have had some way to allow that, or to provide guard execution via PowerShell in a more natural fashion.
+Since that was the common case for `powershell_script` users, the guards should have had some way to allow that, or to provide guard execution via PowerShell in a more natural fashion.